-That’s right – bonafide superheros.
+That’s right – bonafide superheroes.

-It’s 8pm and I’m shuffling down the dimly lit hallway of the post-natal ward in our local hospital.
-I catch the faint reflection of myself in the window, gloriously decked out in medical grade, post surgery granny pants and wonder if I will make it to the toilets in one go.
+It’s 8pm and I’m shuffling down the dimly lit hallway of the postnatal ward in our local hospital.
+I catch the faint reflection of myself in the window, gloriously decked out in medical-grade, post-surgery granny pants and wonder if I will make it to the toilets in one go.

-At this point, running really wasn’t on my mind, instead I was focused on making it to the loo and back to my beautiful new son without falling over.
+At this point, running really wasn’t on my mind; instead I was focused on making it to the loo and back to my beautiful new son without falling over.
 On reflection though, this was the first step on my way back to running.

 Build a good foundation

 Everyone recovers from surgery differently and at their own pace.
-Here is what helped me get back into running. *always follow advice from your healthcare professional
+Here is what helped me get back into running.

-- * Don’t put too much pressure on yourself.
+- Don’t put too much pressure on yourself.
 If you were a runner previously, it can be frustrating to go on small, slow walks.
 Just remember that you are rebuilding a strong foundation for your body – if you skip this bit, you’re likely to end up with an injury.

-- * Think carefully about your diet and ensure you include good quality protein sources to help aid your recovery.
-It’s also worth taking a good quality Pro-biotic after a Caesarean to counteract the effect of antibiotics on your gut.
+- Think carefully about your diet and ensure you include good quality protein sources to help aid your recovery.
+It’s also worth taking a good quality probiotic after a caesarean to counteract the effect of antibiotics on your gut.

-Once you are comfortably heading out for brisk 30 minute plus walks, it’s time to reintroduce your beloved (or possibly feared!) trainers.
+Once you are comfortably heading out for brisk 30-minute plus walks, it’s time to reintroduce your beloved (or possibly feared!) trainers.
 For some mums, just the thought of hitting the pavement is enough motivation to get back to running.
 For others, a goal such as completing a parkrun or finishing a race, can help.
-I’m definitely a goal based runner, so a few months post cesarean I entered my first race – a half marathon that would fall almost exactly seven months after my caesarean.
+I’m definitely a goal based runner, so a few months post cesarean I entered my first race – a half-marathon – that would fall almost exactly seven months after my caesarean.

 About the author

-Kelly is a mum of two, sometimes ultra-runner and multi-media journalist.
+Kelly is a mum of two, sometimes ultra-runner and multimedia journalist.
 She’s also a qualified REPS personal trainer and loves running in the mountains, her crazy dog and paddle boarding.